Bank of Credit and Commerce International: History

 BCCI had an unusual annual auditing system: Price Waterhouse were the accountants for BCCI Overseas, while Ernst & Young audited BCCI and BCCI Holdings (London and Luxembourg).
 Other companies such as KIFCO and ICIC were audited by neither.
 In October 1985, the Bank of England and the Monetary Institute of Luxembourg (Luxembourg's bank regulator) ordered BCCI to change to a single accountant, alarmed at reported BCCI losses on the commodities and financial markets.
 Price Waterhouse became the bank's sole accountant in 1987.

 In 1990, a Price Waterhouse audit of BCCI revealed an unaccountable loss of hundreds of millions of dollars.
 The bank approached Sheikh Zayed bin Sultan Al Nahyan, who made good the loss in exchange for an increased shareholding of 78%.
 Much of BCCI's documentation was then transferred to Abu Dhabi.
 The audit also revealed numerous irregularities.
 Most seriously, BCCI had made a staggering $1.48 billion worth of loans to its own shareholders, who used BCCI stock as collateral.

 The audit also confirmed what many Americans who watched BCCI long suspected – that BCCI secretly (and illegally) owned First American.
-When the Fed cleared the group of Arab investors to buy First American, it did so on condition that they supplement their personal funds with money borrowed from banks with no connection to BCCI.
+When the Fed cleared the group of Arab investors to buy First American, it did so on the condition that they supplement their personal funds with money borrowed from banks with no connection to BCCI.
 Contrary to that agreement, several stockholders had borrowed heavily from BCCI.
 Even more seriously, they pledged their First American stock as collateral.
 When they failed to make interest payments, BCCI took control of the shares.
 It was later estimated that in this manner, BCCI had ended up with 60% or more of First American's stock.

 Despite these problems, Price Waterhouse signed BCCI's 1989 annual report, largely due to Zayed's firm commitment to propping up the bank.
-Abedi was succeeded by Swaleh Naqvi as the bank's chief, who, in the aftermath following controversy over BCCI, was replaced by Zafar Iqbal Chaudhry in the late 1990s.
+Abedi was succeeded by Swaleh Naqvi as the bank's chief, who, in the aftermath following controversy over BCCI, was replaced by Zafar Iqbal Chaudhry in the late 1980s.